KubaO/resilient-ll-parsing-py/README.md

 Moreover, there isn't really anything special you need to do to make LL parsing resilient.
 You sort of... just not crash on the first error, and everything else more or less just works.

-Details are fiddly though, so, in the rest of the post, we will write a complete implementation of a hand-written recursive descent + Pratt resilient parser.
+Details are fiddly though, so, in the rest of the post, we will write a complete implementation of a handwritten recursive descent + Pratt resilient parser.

 ## Introducing L